-What is Face Match?
+What is Face Match technology?

-What is face match technology used for?
+What is Face Match technology used for?

-- Know Your Customer (KYC)
+Know Your Customer (KYC)

-Financial service providers are legally required to enforce anti-money laundering (AML) measures, and one of these measures is KYC.
-This means that they need to know who they are doing business with and how much of a risk those people are likely to pose.
-In this context, face matching is used to verify the identity of an existing or potential customer, answering the question: is this person who they say they are?
+KYC requires that organisations know exactly who they are doing business with and how much of a risk those people are likely to pose.
+In this context, face matching is used to verify the identity of an existing or potential customer- in short, answering the question: is this person who they say they are?